comphilip/koreader-wiki/Tips-and-Tricks.md

 ### 8. Lookup new words in dictionary window
 Long press on the word title (the red box in the following screenshot) in dictionary window will popup a inputbox in which you can input new words to lookup in dictionaries or the Wikipedia.
 [![Input new word in dict](https://github.com/koreader/koreader/wiki/screenshots/dictionary_input_new_word.png)](https://github.com/koreader/koreader/wiki/screenshots/dictionary_input_new_word.png)

+### 9. Fine tuning of crop box
+There is an anchor at the middle point of each edge of the cropping box.
+Swipping around the anchors will adjust the position of the edge.